What's news?

 Luganville Municipal Council Lord Mayor Mr. Peter Patty asked to meet with Museum staff at the Museum for a special presentation.
 Lengkon and Marina were intrigued.
 What was this all about?
 And the Lord Mayor no less.

 Sure enough Lord Mayor Peter Patty came by the Museum and Project Development Office – to present an award to us.
+The ‘Award of Recognition’ acknowledges the important role the Museum is fulfilling through:

 – The preservation of Luganville’s WWII history;